Revisiting the First Virtual Reality Wedding

 What kind of headset did you have to wear?

 It was lighter than the gaming one from Virtuality.
-But it got hot really fast.
-That was one of its limitations: You couldn’t be in there for an hour or even a half an hour, because it would just start feeling like it’s frying right in front of your face.
+But they got hot really fast.
+That was one of their limitations: you couldn’t be in there for an hour or even a half an hour, because it would just start feeling like it’s frying right in front of your face.

 Yikes!
 So that headset took you on an undersea journey to the Lost City of Atlantis?